-- (1) The Company provides vehicle allowances to certain employees, including the executives listed above, the value of which is not included in the table above and which in no case exceeded the lesser of \$50,000 or 10% of the annual salary and bonus of the executive. - (2) Salary earned but deferred under the Company's deferred compensation plans at the election of those officers is also included in such amounts.
+- (1) The Company provided vehicle allowances through December 31, 1997 to certain employees, including some of the executives listed above, the value of which is not included in the table and which in no case exceeded the lesser of \$50,000 or 10% of the annual salary and bonus of the executive in any year. - (2) Salary earned but deferred under the Company's deferred compensation plans at the election of those officers is included in such amounts.
 Under split dollar life insurance arrangements with Messrs.
-Siegel, A. Coppola, Anderson and E. Coppola, the Company has used some portion of the amounts deferred to pay the component of the premium attributable to the whole life element of a life insurance policy for each executive.
-The component of the premium attributable to the term element of the policy is not paid by the Company. - (3) Dollar amount shown equals number of shares of restricted stock granted multiplied by the stock price on the grant date.
+A. Coppola and E. Coppola, the Company has used some portion of the amounts deferred to pay the component of the premium attributable to the whole life element of a life insurance policy for each executive.
+The component of the premium attributable to the term element of the policy is not paid by the Company. - (3) Dollar amount shown equals the number of shares of restricted stock granted multiplied by the stock price on the grant date.
 This valuation does not take into account the diminution in value attributable to the restrictions applicable to the shares.
-The number and dollar value of shares of restricted stock held on December 31, 1997, based on a closing price of the Common Stock on December 31, 1997 of \$28.50, were: Arthur M. Coppola--28,816 shares (\$821,256); Dana K. Anderson--1,800 shares (\$51,300); and Edward C. Coppola--21,156 shares (\$602,946).
-Restricted stock shares vest over a five-year period, with 20% of the shares vesting on each of the first, second, third, fourth and fifth anniversary of the grant date; except that grants of restricted stock made to Mr. A. Coppola and Mr. E. Coppola during 1997 vest over a three-year period, with 1/3 of the shares vesting on each of the first, second and third anniversary of the grant date.
+The number and dollar value of shares of restricted stock held on December 31, 1998, based on a closing price of the Common Stock on December 31, 1998 of \$25.63, were: Arthur M. Coppola-39,138 shares (\$1,003,107); Edward C. Coppola-25,646 shares (\$657,307); David J. Contis-5,479 shares (\$140,427); Thomas E. O'Hern-10,289 shares (\$263,707); and Larry E. Sidwell-12,110 shares (\$310,379).
+Restricted stock shares vest over a five-year period, with 20% of the shares vesting on each of the first, second, third, fourth and fifth anniversaries of the grant date; except that grants of restricted stock made to Mr. A. Coppola and Mr. E. Coppola during

+1997 vest over a three-year period, with 1/3 of the shares vesting on each of the first, second and third anniversaries of the grant date.
 Dividends are paid on all shares of restricted stock at the same rate as on unrestricted shares.
+The vesting of restricted stock held by executive officers generally will be accelerated if the Company terminates the executive without cause or the executive, after a change in control, terminates for "good reason," subject to a minimum six month vesting period from the grant date and certain other limitations under the Incentive Plan and the awards agreements.